Athletics at the 2020 Summer Olympics – Women's high jump: Summary

 For the previous five years, Mariya Lasitskene, previously known as Mariya Kuchina, had been the best high jumper in the world.
-She is from Russia, home of the Russian doping scandal.
 There are no reports of her personal involvement in the Russian doping program, but the scandal has resulted in her competing under three flags: Russia, Authorised Neutral Athletes, and ROC as well as under her married and maiden names.
 She has won three World Championships, but was barred from competing at the 2016 Olympics as part of a ban of Russia in athletics by the IAAF.
 36 year old Ruth Beitia won in her absence.
 Beitia retired in 2017.
 Bronze medalist Blanka Vlašić also retired earlier in the season.
 Mirela Demireva was the only returning medalist in this field.
 2019 World Championship silver medalist Yaroslava Mahuchikh, still a teenager, held the leading marks of 2021, 2.06m indoors and 2.03m outdoors.
 Next on both lists was World Championship bronze medalist Vashti Cunningham.

 During qualifications at the 2020 Olympics, 14 women made 1.95m to automatically qualify for the final.
 In the final, all but two made 1.93m, and 9 were over 1.96m.
 Iryna Herashchenko and Eleanor Patterson had perfect rounds going.
 Lasitskene only made 1.96m on her last attempt.
 Nicola McDermott, the newest member of the 2 metres club, was the only jumper to clear 1.98m on her first attempt, putting her in the gold medal seat.
 Herashchenko took over silver position, making it on her second attempt, along with the still struggling Lasitskene.
 Mahuchikh made it on her last attempt to reduce the field to four.
 At 2 metres, McDermott, vocally encouraginging herself to "come on" before each jump, kept her hand on gold with a second first attempt clearance.
 Lasitskene and Mahuchikh made it on their second attempts to stand in a virtual tie for silver.
 When Herashchenko missed her third attempt, the medalists were set.
 The bar moved to 2.02m.
 After McDermott missed, Lasitskene cleared on her first attempt.
 Suddenly she was in gold position.
 Mahuchikh missed, then McDermott got over.
 Her clearance was a personal best, Australian national record, and Oceanic continental record.
 Having nothing to gain by clearing, Mahuchikh passed her remaining two attempts to 2.04m.
 All three missed their first attempt, and McDermott had a very narrow miss on her second.
 When Lasitskene cleared on her second attempt, it was a virtual nail in the coffin for the others.
 Mahuchikh took her final, all or nothing attempt to try to get silver, but she failed which secured bronze.
 McDermott could not get over on her final attempt and won silver.
 Lasitskene celebrated before the world photographic corps, holding a flag of her Olympic Committee.

 Records

-Prior to this competition, the existing world, Olympic, and area records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following new Area (continental) records were set during this competition:

 The following national records were set during this competition: